Nexmo/station/_tutorials_tabbed_content/client-sdk/get-started/in-app-voice/in-app-calling-ios/started-project/swift.md

         }
     ```

-2. Open `MainViewController.swift` file and make sure the following lines exist:
+2. From the `App-to-App` group, open `AppToAppCallViewController.swift` file and make sure the following lines exist:

 * `import NexmoClient` - imports the sdk
-* `var client: NXMClient?` - property for the client instance
+* `let client = NXMClient.shared` - the NexmoClient shrared instance
 * `var call: NXMCall?` - property for the call instance